150+ WATER SAVING TIPS

 At home or while staying in a hotel, reuse your towels.

 |Ways to Save Water Outdoors

-- Reduce outdoor irrigation to 3 days or less per week for only 10 minutes per water station.
+- Reduce outdoor irrigation to 2 days or less per week (on assigned days) for only 10 minutes per sprinkler station.
 Try to reduce each irrigation cycle by 1-3 minutes or eliminate one irrigation cycle per week.

 - Use a trowel, shovel, or soil probe to examine soil moisture depth.
 If the top two to three inches of soil are dry, it’s time to water.

 - Use a hose equipped with a positive shut-off nozzle to water landscaped areas not irrigated by a landscape irrigation system.

 - Set a kitchen timer when using the hose as a reminder to turn it off.
 A running hose can discharge up to 10 gallons per minute.